*Wander safe, wander local. Check your region’s local health guidelines before heading out.

 Refuel: Pick up some snacks to refuel after your trek at Rosie’s General Store, in Denbigh.

 To see the spring thaw….

-When the snow melts it makes its way to the rushing rivers and creeks across Ontario’s Highlands.
+In early summer high water season means rushing rivers and creeks across Ontario’s Highlands.
 Take a hike to drink in the sight of nature’s impressive display of waterfalls, rapids, and swiftly flowing creeks.

 Callaghan Rapids Conservation Area – Hastings County